For thermal exchange of heat in the watercooling loop, you need the finest quality Radiator.

 The Thermaltake Pacific RL480 is optimized for maximum heat dissipation delivering an average heating load of 32-35 degrees on each radiator.
 After installing, the whole heat transferring process will be uniform.

 This heatsink also ensures component reliability by efficiently drawing heat away from the power dissipating components.

 Anti-corrosive materials are used to prevent erosion.
 In this case, if zinc fades away, this protection will gradually decrease.

 Thermaltake Pacific RL480 is designed to mount four 120mm fans which shows an outstanding win-win situation compared to other radiators.

 The reason it is called XT45 is that it is 45 mm thick.
-Alphacool 14270 is pretty thick and pretty heavy radiator because of full body copper construction.
+Alphacool 14270 is a pretty thick and pretty heavy radiator because of full-body copper construction.

 On the end tanks, you will see multiple options for mounting barbs (two on the front, two on the bottom, and two on the top).
 So, no worries at mounting position too.